cuinfoscience/Docs/setting_up_a_conda_environment.md

 ![photo1](https://raw.githubusercontent.com/cuinfoscience/Docs/main/images/setting_up_a_conda_environment/create_env.png)

-2. Then create an environment with a name.
+2. Name your environment.
 In this example we will use the name "DS".
 But you can call your environment anything you'd like.

 ![photo2](https://github.com/cuinfoscience/Docs/blob/main/images/setting_up_a_conda_environment/create_env2.png?raw=true)